johnnycashpersonal/CS422_Project1/Project_1_Initial_Plan_SDS.md

 The Project will be executed in five main phases from January 13th to February 5th, 2024.

 **Phase 1: Project Planning and Design (Jan 13-17)**

 - First we will establish the system architecture, database schema, and user interface design.
 - This phase concludes with the January 17th documentation deadline for Project Plan and SDS Submission.

 **Phase 2: Foundation Development (Jan 18-22)**

-This includes setting up the local MongoDB environment, creating the database management system, and building data processing utilities.
-The focus will be on establishing robust data handling capabilities and implementing the basic data models that will support all future development.
+- Includes setting up the local MongoDB environment, creating the database management system, and building data processing utilities.
+- Focus will be on establishing robust data handling capabilities and implementing the basic data models that will support all future development.

 **Phase 3: Core Features Development (Jan 23-27)**